Curb Your Attention: Causal Attention Gating for Robust Trajectory Prediction in Autonomous Driving: Methods

 During inference, we apply a confidence threshold value $\tau$ to obtain a discrete causal graph.
 This approach allows us to adjust the sparsity of the causal graph at the inference time via the threshold value.
 We further discuss this feature with insights from the empirical results in \secref{sec:experiments}.

 \textbf{Sparsity Regularization.} A possible degenerate state for the causal discovery network is always generating a densely connected graph, or in the extreme case, a fully connected graph.
 Obviously, such a graph is not able to discriminate causal vs. non-causal relations.
-Inspired by the sparsity of causal connections among the agents \cite{Causal_agents}, to discourage this phenomenon, we add an adjacency matrix sparsity regularization loss by defining it as the KL divergence between the marginal probability of an edge being causal and a fixed prior binary distribution with the hyperparameter $p$ indicating the marginal probability for having a causal link.
+Inspired by the sparsity of causal interactions among the agents \cite{Causal_agents}, we add an adjacency matrix sparsity regularization loss.
+This loss is defined as the KL divergence between the marginal probability of an edge being causal and a fixed prior binary distribution with the hyperparameter $p$ indicating the marginal probability for having a causal link.
+A small value of this parameter creates an information bottleneck by inducing a sparse causal interaction graph.
+The causally gated backbone prediction model, as explained later in \ref{sec:CRiTIC}, has limited information interchange bandwidth among agent representations.
+Therefore, the model is incentivized to allocate its limited attention capacity to truly causal agents to minimize the loss function.

 \nbf{Auxiliary Denoising Autoencoder (DAE)} Following the definition of the Granger causality for time series data in \secref{sec:method}, the causal graph aids the prediction of future variables from the past value of its parents.
 Motivated by this we add the DAE task as an auxiliary supervision to facilitate the causal discovery.
-In this task, the objective is to reconstruct the values of the masked intermediate temporal agent representations generated by AgentNet based on the values of the other vertices and the causal graph.
+In this task, the objective is to reconstruct the values of the masked intermediate temporal agent representations generated by AgentNet based on the values of the other nodes and the causal graph.
 Note that, using temporal features for this task best matches the definition of Granger causality.